stackhpc/ansible-slurm-appliance/docs/production.md

   optional parameter `fip_addresses`.
 These need to be created in your project beforehand.

+- A production deployment may have a more complex networking requirements than just a simple network.
+See the [networks docs](networks.md) for details.

 - Consider whether mapping of baremetal nodes to ironic nodes is required.
 See [PR 485](https://github.com/stackhpc/ansible-slurm-appliance/pull/485).